Haunted Places in Kerala That You Must Not Visit Alone!

 The lore says that when the place was on the verge of being discovered, during the colonial period, a British engineer took aid from a local man named Karinthandan to find the place.
 But when they achieved their goal, the British man killed Karinthandan to attain fame for himself.
 Many years later, the travellers felt the presence of some paranormal entity.
 A priest was called, and a cleansing ritual took place.
 He didn't completely eradicate the spirit but bound it to a tree.
 The stories never ended though; now it revolves around the same tree.
 Natives say it's Karinthandan's spirit who haunts the place in the name of freedom.

 2. Bonacaud Bungalow

-There is something cold about ruined places and dark nights.
-Something which we entirely ignore in the daylight marks its creepy presence when the moon is high.
 Bonacaud Bungalow is a place you should but you can't avoid in the dark.
 The story is from the colonial times when the place was known for its flawless tea plantation.
 One night the owner's child was murdered notoriously.
 The couple went to London never to return, but they left something behind.
-From that day, the soul of the innocent child wanders around the Bungalow.
+From that day, the soul of the innocent child wanders around the Haunted Place in Kerala.
 People have reported the sounds of glass breaking and a child crying from the wrecked house.

 3. Trichur Forest

 The mounting popularity of camping and trekking has led to more and more travellers making their way through these woods.
-It is one of the best places to sleep under the stars, burn wood and eat marshmallows in Kerala.
-But with the wild amusement comes the high volume dose of dread fear.
 Some courageous people have witnessed the ghost of a 7-year-old boy, sitting alone on an empty spot, looking in the obscurity.
 The natives believe it to be a friendly spirit who causes no harm if not disturbed.
 No one has tried to bother the boy.
-No one knows the repercussions of disturbing the loner soul?
+No one knows the repercussions of disturbing the loner soul.